-Lipton Tea can be found in almost any grocery store, and the brand is just about synonymous with industrial Big Tea.
-So, tea enthusiasts who sniff at the familiar square bags might be surprised that once upon a time, Lipton was known as the "farm to table" of the tea world.
-In fact, it was sold with the catchy slogan "direct from tea garden to tea pot."
+Lipton Tea can be found in every grocery store, and the brand is synonymous with industrial Big Tea.
+Tea enthusiasts who sniff at the familiar square bags might be surprised that once upon a time, Lipton was known as the "farm to table" of the tea world.
+In fact, Lipton Tea was sold with the catchy slogan "direct from tea garden to tea pot."

 Lipton was already a self-made millionaire before he ever entered the tea trade.
 He was the Scottish-born son of an Irish grocer, and in Glasgow in 1871, he founded the first of a successful chain of grocery stores that made him a wealthy man by age 40.

-But, in the British working classes, he saw an opportunity to get even richer.
+However, in the British working classes, he saw an opportunity to get wealthy beyond his wildest dreams.
 In the latter half of the 1800s, tea had become a popular drink among all British classes, but it was still somewhat of a household luxury.
 Shops were selling loose leaf tea for the equivalent at the time of 50 cents a pound, an amount he knew was beyond the means of a working-class family living on $10 per week.
 Lipton saw an opening: Why not cut out the middleman?

-Lipton thought he could slash the retail price of tea to an affordable 30 cents a pound — and still make a handsome profit for himself.
-At the time, tea brokers were making the largest returns.
-To lower the price, he would need to stop buying from them and grow his own tea.
-And that meant he needed land - a lot of it.
+Lipton thought he could slash the retail price of tea to an affordable 30 cents a pound and still make a handsome profit for himself because at the time, tea brokers were making the largest returns.
+If he wanted to lower the price, he would need to stop buying from tea brokers and grow his own tea, and that meant he needed land, a lot of land.

-To thwart potential competitors, he booked a "vacation" to Australia, but secretly got off in Ceylon, now known as Sri Lanka.
+In an effort to thwart his potential competitors, he booked a vacation to Australia, but secretly got off the boat in Ceylon, now known as Sri Lanka.

 Ceylon had been one of the world's greatest coffee producers.
-But in the late 1860s, a fungus arrived that obliterated that industry.
-Some planters fled, but others turned to tea, which proved to be an excellent replacement.
+However, in the late 1860s, a fungus arrived that obliterated the coffee industry.
+Some coffee planters fled, but others turned to tea, which proved to be an excellent replacement.

-Lipton snapped up five estates, and soon had about a dozen.
-He planted his own tea and installed machinery that could handle higher production.
+Lipton snapped up five tea estates, and soon had about a dozen tea estates.
+He planted his own tea and installed machinery that would handle higher tea production.

 Before Lipton, shop assistants measured tea by weight from wooden chests and folded it into paper packages.
-Lipton had the novel idea to sell it in premeasured packets of a quarter, half, and full pound.
-Standardization would be easier for shops to handle.
+Lipton had the novel idea to sell tea in pre-measured packets of a quarter, half, and full pound.
+Standardization of the tea sale would make it easier for shops to handle.
 Another big advantage: It would dispel any customer doubt on the accuracy of a shop's scale or the provenance of the tea.

 "He really developed the first consistent brand of tea that was the same from package to package, from location to location, every time you bought it," Michael D'Antonio, author of A Full Cup: Sir Thomas Lipton's Extraordinary Life and His Quest for the America's Cup, told NPR in 2010.
-"And he priced it at half the price of other manufacturers, so it was a runaway hit."
+"Lipton priced his tea at half the price of other manufacturers, so it was a runaway hit."

 Lipton became known for selling reliable product at affordable prices.
 Another advantage: Lipton could advertise his company directly on the packets.
 Initially they bore the image of a Tamil tea plucker and the aforementioned slogan: "Direct from tea garden to tea pot."

-The packets were so successful that Lipton began selling his tea not just in his own shops, but through other retailers — in the U.K. and beyond.
-In 1893, he headed to the World's Fair in Chicago, where he sold 1 million packets of Ceylon tea.
+The packets were so successful that Lipton began selling his tea not just in his own shops, but through other retailers across the U.K. and beyond.
+In 1893, he headed to the World's Fair in Chicago, where he sold 1 million packets of Lipton Tea.

 Lipton "gave, or rather did not discourage, the impression that all his teas came from his own gardens," wrote Alec Waugh in Lipton: A Centennial Biography.
 But if that were true, "he would have needed to own half the island."